 The Basic Overnight Chia Pudding Recipe

 The very basic chia seed pudding recipe is to simply use chia seeds and milk.
 The best ratio I have found for this is 3 tablespoons of chia to 1 cup (240 ml) of milk.

 You can use any milk you like here, from dairy to plant based.
 Almond milk, coconut milk, cashew milk, hazelnut milk - they all lend their individual flavour to the seeds.

 How to supercharge your pud

-I’ve added the coconut yogurt to the pudding because I like the freshness it lends without making the dish heavy.
-I’m talking about dairy free yogurt made from coconuts here, not a regular yoghurt flavoured with coconut.
-If you prefer dairy or can’t get hold of coconut yoghurt, simply use Greek yoghurt.
+I've added the coconut yogurt to the pudding because I like the freshness it lends without making the dish heavy.
+I'm talking about dairy free yogurt made from coconuts here, not a regular full fat yoghurt flavoured with coconut.
+Feel free to simply use Greek yoghurt.

 To make this pudding more of a dessert experience, replace the yoghurt with coconut cream.
 It's higher in fat, so the taste will be richer and even creamier.
 Make sure you stir the cream before using and if it's too firm, add additional almond or coconut milk to loosen.

 Does chia pudding expand?

 Chia seeds have a high soluble fibre content.
 They can absorb around 10 to 12 times their weight in liquid, taking on a gel-like consistency.
 So, the pudding does not expand as such.
 It's that the liquid you use in the recipe moves from the outside to the inside of the seeds.

 Even though the volume of the pudding does not increase, I recommend you make the recipe in a large bowl.
 Then, fill the mix into the individual containers once the chia has expanded and is ready to eat.
 This way, it's easier to stir the pudding and ensure there are no clumps.